 Here are a few reasons why this advice is given:

 Efficiency: Batteries generally perform most efficiently in the middle range of their charge.
-Charging up to 80% keeps the battery in an optimal efficiency range, which can result in better energy consumption and potentially a greater range.
+Charging to 80% keeps the battery in an optimal efficiency range, which can result in better energy consumption and potentially greater range.

 Ole Diepstraten